 - periods of temporary relief, which follow the compulsive behaviors

-When a person becomes anxious, stressed, or frightened, the brain sends signals to other parts of the body.
+When a person feels anxious, stressed, or frightened, the brain signals other body parts.
 The signals communicate that the body should prepare to fight or flee.

 Breathing and respiratory changes

 During periods of anxiety, a person’s breathing may become rapid and shallow, which is called hyperventilation.

 Hyperventilation allows the lungs to take in more oxygen and quickly transport it around the body.
 Extra oxygen helps the body prepare to fight or flee.

 Hyperventilation can make people feel like they are not getting enough oxygen, and they may gasp for breath.
 This can worsen hyperventilation and its symptoms, which include: